maisam2004/travel_planning_project/readm.md

   - The "Contact" page features a user-friendly interface designed to promote ease of use and accessibility.
 Clear navigation elements and prominently displayed contact information ensure that users can quickly locate and utilize the available communication channels without any hassle.

 Through its comprehensive approach to user support and engagement, the "Contact" page reinforces travelapp's commitment to customer satisfaction and service excellence.
 By providing users with accessible contact information, interactive map functionality, and seamless email integration, the platform empowers users to connect with ease and confidence, fostering a positive and enriching user experience.

+##### Contact Us Route Explanation

+- **Page**: Contact Us Page
+- **Method**: GET
+- **Purpose**: Renders the contact us page, allowing users to access the contact information and form.
+- **Tech Used**: Flask, Jinja2, HTML, CSS
+- **Functionality**:

+  - Renders the `contact_us.html` template, providing users with the contact information and form.
+- **Template**: Renders the `contact_us.html` template, which may include:

+  - Contact details such as email addresses, phone numbers, or physical addresses.
+  - A form for users to submit inquiries, feedback, or messages.
+  - Any additional information or instructions related to contacting the website or business.

 ---